achiragaming/DamonJS/README.md

 > Report bugs or issues [here](https://github.com/NoErrorStudio/kazagumo-better/issues/new/choose)

 ## Enable playerMoved event
-[If applicable, update this section with any changes needed]

 ## Example bot
-[If applicable, update this section with any changes needed]

 ## Contributors
 > - Deivu as the owner of Shoukaku